CTM01560 - Corporation Tax: accounting periods: accounts made up to slightly varying dates

 A company which draws up its annual accounts to the Saturday nearest 31 December has formally agreed 31 December as the mean accounting date.
 For the year 2001 accounts are drawn up for the period 31 December 2000 to 29 December 2001.
 The company delivers a company tax return for the 12 months ended 31 December 2001.
 It delivers accounts for the period 31 December 2000 to 29 December 2001.

-The Inspector treats the company’s self assessment as being made for an accounting period of 12 months ending on the agreed mean date of 31 December 2001.
+The officer treats the company’s self assessment as being made for an accounting period of 12 months ending on the agreed mean date of 31 December 2001.